revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 ---

-5. How to use HttpClient in Angular? _or_ How do you consume REST API in Angular?
+5.How to use HttpClient in Angular? _or_ How do you consume REST API in Angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)